Dupnitsa: History

 Nowadays Dupnitsa is a fast-developing town combining new buildings with modern architecture with its historical monuments.
-Because of its beautiful location at the foot of the Rila mountain, the town is marvelous holiday destination.
+Because of its scenic location at the foot of the Rila mountain, the town is a popular holiday destination.
 One of the main branches of industry is the pharmaceutical company Actavis (formerly HeFeKa, in Bulgarian ХФК), which gives employment to about 30 to 40 percent of the citizens.
 Small business is developing rapidly due to the town's economic growth.

 Dupnitsa is famous for its cultural festivals.
 From 1 May to 2 June many festivals are held in the town due to the richness of the Bulgarian holiday calendar.
 The nightlife is very well developed.
 There are a lot of local pubs and clubs where young people meet and have fun.
 A few other popular places for socializing are the recently refurbished Town Park and the Town Garden (Градска градина, Gradska gradina).

 In recent years the town has become notorious due to the activities of an organised crime group led by pair of Bulgarian gangsters, former policemen Angel Hristov and Plamen Galev, known as the "Galevi brothers".
 Using intimidation and extortion, and with the help of corrupt policemen, they controlled Dupnitsa to the extent that they have been described as "the owners of the first private town in Bulgaria".
 Hristov and Galev are fugitives after having been sentenced to five and four years respectively but are still believed to control the town.